Throw me something, mister!

 (As I got older, I learned that it is paramount to “pace” yourself on food and drink because if you don’t, you will be like the Yankee tourist next to you who is sleeping by 2 p.m. right on the boulevard.
 (The police on horseback like to ride by and give you a jab with their stick if you are not moving.)

 For lunch, there is only one choice — Popeye’s Fried Chicken.
 It can be eaten cold, with your hands, and in between parades.
-My Aunt June, a New Orleans native, speculates that Popeye’s probably makes enough profit from Mardi Gras to carry them through the year.
+My Aunt Mary, a New Orleans native, speculates that Popeye’s probably makes enough profit from Mardi Gras to carry them through the year.

-Back in the day, Aunt June used to fry her own chicken the night before Carnival and stash in the fridge.
+Back in the day, Aunt Mary used to fry her own chicken the night before Carnival and stash it in the fridge.
 She fondly remembers Mardi Gras as some of the best times of her life.
 It was a family tradition that crossed generations — because if you didn’t go to Carnival celebrations, there was not much else to do.

 Mardi Gras history- How it all got started